 We present a quantitative framework for considering selection caused by interactions between two or more species.
 To accomplish this goal, we: (1) assess the frequency of interactions among species as well as (2) the consequences of these interactions from a fitness standpoint, then (3) identify the relative contribution of selection acting within and among species to the total opportunity for selection acting within a community context and finally, (4) introduce “effective community diversity” as a measure of the diversity of selective agents one species faces.
 This approach has been introduced to understand the consequence for trait evolution of indirect genetic effects (IGEs) through interactions between individuals of the same species (Moore et al 1997; Wolf et al. 1998, 2001; Agrawal et al. 2001).
 The common thread between IGEs on trait evolution within species and trait evolution in a community context is that variation in fitness consequences of interactions has a genetic basis.
-Here, we expand the scope of IGEs from a social setting of individuals within species to a community consisting of populations of individuals in multiple species, that is, to include interspecific indirect genetic effects, or IIGEs (Shuster et al. 2006).
+Here, we expand the scope of IGEs from a social setting of individuals within species, to a community consisting of populations of individuals in multiple species, that is, to include interspecific indirect genetic effects, or IIGEs (Shuster et al. 2006).
 This approach provides a theoretical framework for measuring selection intensity within a community genetic context.
 Furthermore, it provides us with a quantitative method for evaluating the relative role of community genetics in communities that are species-rich versus those that are species-depauperate and/or those that are driven by foundation species (e.g., Ellison et al. 2005) versus those that are not.

 THEORY – QUANTIFYING THE TANGLE